yzyouzhang/yzyouzhang.github.io/index.md

 ### News

+** upcoming travel ** I will be attending WASPAA 2025 (10.12-10.17) at Tahoe City, CA

+[2025/09] A survey paper on ML for acoustics is open access online, published on npj Acoustics!

 [2025/07] One paper accepted by [IEEE WASPAA 2025](https://waspaa.com/)!

 [2025/06] I joined Dolby Lab at Atlanta as a Senior Researcher!